 You have a right to know what information we hold about you.
 If you would like to see your records or require a copy, please view our Access to Medical Records policy (click the link below) and complete the appropriate form.

-From 25th May 2018 the law is changing with the addition of the General Data Protection Regulation (GDPR).
-This regulation will have an impact on how we handle your data.
-Further information can be found on www.eugdpr.org.uk or in the following privacy notices:
+From 25th May 2018 the law is changed with the addition of the General Data Protection Regulation (GDPR).
+This regulation had an impact on how we handle your data.
+Further information can be found on www.eugdpr.org.uk or in the following privacy notices & policies:

 A data processor acting on our behalf, EMIS Health, is changing certain technical aspects of the way in which it delivers services to us, and as part of this transition it will be moving the data which it hosts on our behalf from its own data centre to a third party data centre, which is owned and operated by Amazon Web Services (AWS).

 Delivery of the services is subject to the terms of the GP Systems of Choice Framework (GPSOC) which is managed by NHS Digital on behalf of the Secretary of State for Health.